 2010 ~ CHS board of directors votes to offer scholarships to students in the horticulture program at Naugatuck Valley Community College (NVCC).

 2012 ~ The USDA adds zone 7a to Conn.

 2013 ~ Nurseryman Dick Jaynes of Broken Arrow Nursery, Hamden is honored by CHS with a scholarship in his name to be given to a NVCC horticulture student each year.

 2017 ~ As we celebrate 130 years of educating gardeners, Friendship Tours celebrates 40 years of fabulous garden adventures with CHS.
 Membership has grown to 600+.
-We have participated in more than 40 commercial flower shows across the years communicating our Mission.
-Thousands have attended our hands-on workshops, symposiums, and monthly program meetings.
+We have communicated our Mission at more than 40 commercial flower shows across the years.
+Thousands have attended our hands-on workshops, symposiums and monthly program meetings.
 And we plan for the next 130!